 • Compliance documents are not code - they cannot be validated in CI/CD.

-• ISMS knowledge sits in scattered documents without an AI-accessible interface.
+• ISMS knowledge is distributed in documents, without an AI-accessible interface.

 How mjEdit helps

-• execute_steps: up to 20 tool calls in a single request, including transactional rollback.
+• execute_steps: up to 20 tool calls in a single request, including transactional rollback option.

 • 22 MCP resources and 15 MCP prompts for guided workflows.

-• Direct integration with Claude Desktop (STDIO), Cursor, VS Code Copilot, AnythingLLM (SSE/HTTP).
+• Direct integration into Claude Desktop (STDIO), Cursor, VS Code Copilot, AnythingLLM (SSE/HTTP).

-• AnythingLLM RAG: local knowledge base for ISMS documents; the AI calls mjEdit tools based on those documents.
+• AnythingLLM-RAG: local knowledge base for ISMS documents; AI calls mjEdit tools based on these documents.

-• Pydantic validation for OSCAL models in CI/CD pipelines (pytest-friendly).
+• Pydantic validation for OSCAL models in CI/CD pipelines (pytest capable).

-• JSON schema export for your own validation tooling.
+• JSON schema export for your own validation tools.

 🧠 With AI + MCP + AnythingLLM

-• MCP is the programmatic interface – every AI agent (Claude, Cursor, Copilot, AnythingLLM) becomes a fully fledged co-editor for OSCAL.
+For DevSecOps, mjEdit is the AI control center par excellence:- MCP is the programmatic interface - each AI agent (Claude, Cursor, Copilot, AnythingLLM) becomes a full-fledged co-editor for OSCAL.

 • execute_steps bundles up to 20 tool calls transactionally in one request.

-• AnythingLLM delivers compliance knowledge from your own repositories via SSE/HTTP – ideal for headless CI/CD servers.
+• AnythingLLM delivers compliance knowledge from your own repositories over SSE/HTTP - ideal for non-desktop CI/CD servers.

-• MCP validation tools plug into pipelines (validate_oscal_document, validate_oscal_references).
+• MCP testing tools can be integrated headless into pipelines (validate_oscal_document, validate_oscal_references).

 Example: “GitLab pipeline with OSCAL validation + AI review”

-A pipeline step starts mjEdit headless as an MCP server, a second job stage connects to an AI agent (e.g. AnythingLLM SSE).
-The AI calls validate_oscal_document over every *.json and oscal_diff between feature branch and main via MCP.
-If schema breaks are detected, it posts a pull-request comment with concrete correction suggestions – sourced from the AnythingLLM knowledge base.
+A pipeline step starts mjEdit headless as a MCP server, a second job stage connects to an AI agent (e.g. AnythingLLM SSE), the AI calls via MCP validate_oscal_document over all *.json and oscal_diff between feature branch and main.
+If you find schema breaks, post them as a pull request comment with specific suggestions for correction - evidenced from the AnythingLLM knowledge base.

 Pain without mjEdit

-• Records of processing in Excel, TOMs in Word, DPIAs as PDFs – no machine-readable connection.
+• Processing directory in Excel, TOMs in Word, DPIAs as PDF – no machine-readable connection.

 How mjEdit helps

-• Data sovereignty by design: mjEdit + AnythingLLM run locally / on-premise – no data leaves to cloud AIs.
+• Data sovereignty by design: mjEdit + AnythingLLM run locally/on-premise - no data leakage to cloud AIs.

-• No API key, no token ever leaves the machine – the AI embedding model runs locally.
+• No API key, no token leaves the computer - the AI embedding model runs locally.

-• OSCAL component definitions for processors with implementation evidence.
+• OSCAL component definitions for processors with proof of implementation.

-• Mapping between GDPR requirements and technical/organisational measures (TOMs).
+• Mapping between GDPR requirements and technical-organizational measures (TOMs).

-• Markdown export for the supervisory authority with citations.
+• Markdown export for the regulator with sources.

-🧠 With AI + MCP + AnythingLLM – privacy-friendly
+🧠 With AI + MCP + AnythingLLM – data protection friendly

-• AnythingLLM runs on-premise – your DPA contracts, DPIAs and TOM documents stay in-house.
+• AnythingLLM runs on-premise - your AVV contracts, DPIAs and TOM documents remain in-house.

-• Embedding model (paraphrase-multilingual-MiniLM-L12-v2) runs locally – no token leaves the machine, no API key for third parties.
+• Embedding model (paraphrase-multilingual-MiniLM-L12-v2) runs locally - no token leaves the computer, no API key for third parties.

-• AI agent + MCP: “Extract the TOMs from the DPA with provider X according to GDPR Art.
-32 and map them onto BSI Grundschutz measures.”
+• AI agent + MCP: “Extract the TOMs according to GDPR Art.
+32 from the AVV with provider X and map them to BSI-Grundschutz measures.”

 Example: “DPIA for a new HR system”

-You dictate to the AI: “Create a component-definition stub for our new HR tool, extract the TOMs from the DPA document in our knowledge base and map them onto BSI Grundschutz practices relevant to GDPR Art.
-32.”
-The AI uses AnythingLLM to extract contract clauses and calls oscal_create_component_definition, oscal_add_property (evidence-source) and oscal_create_mapping via MCP.
-Result: an audit-ready processing-specific SSP with citations per statement – produced entirely on-premise.
+You dictate to the AI: “Create a component definition stub for our new HR tool, extract the TOMs from the AVV document in our knowledge base and map them to BSI-Grundschutz Art.
+32 relevant practices.”
+The AI uses AnythingLLM to extract the contractual clauses and calls oscal_create_component_definition, oscal_add_property via MCP (evidence-source) and oscal_create_mapping.
+Result: an audit-proof processing SSP with source information for each statement – created entirely on-premise.

-Day-to-day work: compliance evidence for German authorities, BSI IT-Grundschutz certification, KRITIS audits, on-premise requirements.
+Daily work: Proof of compliance for German authorities, BSI IT-Grundschutz certification, KRITIS checks, on-premise requirements.

 Pain without mjEdit

-• US cloud tools cannot legally be used.
+• US cloud tools cannot be used for legal reasons.

-• The BSI compendium is only available as a PDF; machine processing has to be built up manually.
+• BSI compendium only as PDF; Machine processing built manually.

 How mjEdit helps

-• 100% on-premise: editor + AI model + RAG without cloud dependency – BSI baseline-compliant.
+• 100% On-Premise: Editor + AI model + RAG without cloud connection – BSI minimum standard compatible.

 • Multilingual embedding model (DE/EN/FR/IT) for cross-language mapping between BSI (DE) and ISO 27001 (EN).

-🧠 With AI + MCP + AnythingLLM – no cloud lock-in
+🧠 With AI + MCP + AnythingLLM – without cloud requirements

-• Air-gap capable: mjEdit + AnythingLLM + a local LLM (e.g. Ollama, LM Studio) – not a single byte leaves the authority’s network.
+• Completely air-gapped: mjEdit + AnythingLLM + local LLM (e.g. Ollama, LM Studio) - not a single byte leaves the authority infrastructure.

-• MCP as an open protocol: no vendor lock-in, every AI is interchangeable.
+• MCP as an open protocol: no vendor lock-in, every AI can be exchanged.

-• AnythingLLM RAG with the BSI Grundschutz compendium as the knowledge base: the AI answers verbatim from official BSI material.
+• AnythingLLM-RAG with the BSI-Grundschutz compendium as a knowledge base: the AI answers with exact quote from the official BSI material.

-• AI agent via MCP: “Look up the mandatory requirements for protection level ‘high’ in the compendium and add them to the current SSP.”
+• AI agent via MCP: “Question the compendium about the mandatory requirements for protection needs ‘high’ and add them to the current SSP.”

-In an air-gapped environment you dictate: “Map our security concepts against Grundschutz++ practices, justify each mapping with citations from the compendium and export a Markdown audit bundle.”
-The local AI uses the mapping editor with auto-suggest via MCP, AnythingLLM delivers BSI citations, and markdown_export_to_pdf (MCP) builds the bundle.
-Even highly classified content can be processed without data leakage risk.
+Example: “IT-Grundschutz certificate audit”They dictate in an air-gapped network: “Map our security concepts against Grundschutz++ practices, explain each mapping with sources from the compendium and export a Markdown audit bundle.”
+The local AI uses the mapping editor with auto-suggest via MCP, AnythingLLM provides citation-proof BSI sources, MCP markdown_export_to_pdf creates the bundle.
+Even highly sensitive classified content can be processed without any risk of data leakage.

-Day-to-day work: learn OSCAL as a standard, build teaching material, develop compliance-related research prototypes.
+Daily work: Getting to know OSCAL as a standard, creating teaching materials, building compliance-related research prototypes.

 Pain without mjEdit

-• The OSCAL specification is abstract; real-world examples are scarce.
+• OSCAL specification is abstract; Examples in the wild are rare.

 How mjEdit helps

-• All 8 OSCAL document types in a single tool – the entire spec made tangible.
+• 8 OSCAL document types in one tool – the entire specification at your fingertips.

-• AGPL-3.0: free to use in teaching and research.
+• AGPL-3.0: can be used free of charge in teaching and research.

-• Pydantic models as a learning base for OSCAL data modelling.
+• Pydantic models as a learning basis for OSCAL data modeling.

 🧠 With AI + MCP + AnythingLLM – as a teaching object

-• MCP protocol as a real-world example for lectures on AI agents and tool use.
+• MCP protocol as a real use case for lectures on AI agents and tool use.

-• AnythingLLM RAG as a reference implementation for local knowledge bases without cloud vendors.
+• AnythingLLM-RAG as an example of local knowledge bases – without a cloud vendor.

-A student connects AnythingLLM to mjEdit’s MCP server and lets the AI generate suggestions between NIST SP 800-53 and ISO 27001 via oscal_mapping_auto_suggest.
-The evaluation quantitatively compares the three methods syntactic, semantic and functional.
-Data: preinstalled catalogs; tooling: mjEdit + MCP + local AI; analysis: Markdown export → LaTeX.
+A student connects AnythingLLM to the mjEdit MCP server and lets the AI generate suggestions between NIST SP 800-53 and ISO 27001 via oscal_mapping_auto_suggest.
+In the evaluation, she quantitatively compares the three methods syntactic, semantic and functional.
+Data basis: pre-installed catalogs; Tool: mjEdit + MCP + local AI; Evaluation: Markdown export → LaTeX.

-Feature ISO/CISO Auditor IT architect DevSecOps DPO KRITIS Edu
+Function / Feature ISB/CISO Auditor IT architect DevSecOps DPO CRITICISM Teaching

 SSP generation (single/batch)